Access to Records / Subject Access Requests

-The rights of a data subject to access personal information and records held by Children's Services are set out in Data Protection legislation (namely the EU General Data Protection Regulations (GDPR) and Data Protection Act 2018).
+The rights of a data subject to access personal information and records held by Children's Services are set out in Data Protection legislation (namely the UK General Data Protection Regulations (UK GDPR) and Data Protection Act 2018).
 The right of access, commonly referred to as a Subject Access Request, gives individuals the right to obtain a copy of their personal data as well as other supplementary information.
 It helps individuals to understand how and why the authority is using their data, and check that is being done lawfully.

 The right of access applies to both paper/hard copy records and records held electronically.
 It is important that electronic recording systems comply with the requirements for data subjects to easily find their story in a logical narrative.

 For further information on 'Right of Access' visit the Council's website at and read the 'Access your information' page.

 Freedom of Information Act 2000